 ...since I have visited this space.
 I was reminded today that promised myself that I would be more dedicated to keeping track of my thoughts within these posts this year.
 One might guess that the lack of posts suggests that there may not be a lot happening in A115F at Johnson High School.
 Decidedly, the exact opposite tends to be true.
 CTJ has kept its reputation as the "school that never sleeps", and we continue to welcome and host a growing diverse collection of students and community members daily.
 Thankfully for today's reminder I have a renewed desire to keep begin again posting in this space.
 As the year, continues check back at this space for ruminations from Magadance's Desk.

 ...are an integral part of how we perceive and interpret the world around us.
 Stories may also serve to narrowly define and stereotype our understanding of things if we only know a few stories.
 This intriguing TED Talk by Chimamanda Ngozi Adichie describes how a "single story" can inform us incompletely.
-How many stories define you are your world?
+How many stories define you in your world?

 The second week of school has concluded.
 On Friday, the electricity in the halls was unmistakably palatable.
 There was an in San Antonio varsity football game on the schedule, and participants in all of the game related festivities were dressed in full regalia.